RW Elephant makes collecting sales tax easy peasy. For most Users, it is so easy, you don’t even need this whole tutorial.

 Navigate to the “Items” icon in the upper left corner of your browser window.

 In the left column, click the “+” button to create a New Category.

 Double-click on the “New Category” and type “Taxes” or whatever else you’d like to call this Category.

 With “Taxes” selected in the left column, move to the second column and click the “+” button to create a New Item.

-Now, head back up to the top and type the name of your Tax Item; for instance, Coolville Sales Tax.
-You can also include the amount here for your own reference later but it isn't necessary.
+In the New Item pop-up, type the name of your Tax Item; for instance, Coolville Sales Tax.
+You can also include the amount in the name for your own reference later but it isn’t necessary.